- 1 Importance of storage and conditioning canola

 Moisture can be removed from stored canola by passing ambient air at modest air flow rates through the bulk.
 Grain in a ventilated bin begins to dry where the air enters the bulk, usually at the bottom of the bin.
 A drying front develops and slowly moves upward through the bulk.
 Below the drying front, the grain will be at the temperature of the incoming air and at a moisture level in equilibrium with the incoming air.

-Natural air drying or near ambient drying (NAD) alone can remove at least one to two per cent of moisture, but only if outside air has “capacity to dry.”
-Air’s capacity to dry depends largely on its temperature and relative humidity (RH).
+Natural air drying or near ambient drying (NAD) alone can remove at least one to two per cent of moisture, but only if outside air has the “capacity to dry.”
+The air’s capacity to dry depends largely on temperature and relative humidity (RH).
 Temperature impacts the amount of moisture the air can hold as well as the rate of moisture removal.
-Warmer air has a higher rate of moisture removal.
-The Equilibrium Moisture Content (EMC), which is specific to each commodity, describes the moisture at which grain will equilibrate to over time when air with certain RH and temperature is blown over it.
+For example, warmer air has a higher rate of moisture removal.
+The Equilibrium Moisture Content (EMC), which is specific to each commodity, describes the moisture concentration at which grain will equilibrate to over time when air with certain RH and temperature is blown over it.
 If air has 50 per cent RH and a temperature of five degrees Celsius, and air is passed over canola for a length of time, the canola will eventually equilibrate to 8.1 per cent moisture (regardless of whether it started at 10 per cent or six per cent).
-Air with an RH greater than 70 per cent has limited drying capacity, and air less than 10 degrees Celsius will not effectively dry 28.
+Air with an RH greater than 70 per cent has limited drying capacity, and air less than 10 degrees Celsius will not effectively dry 29.

 The grain above the drying front will remain at a moisture level within about one per cent of its initial storage condition.
 The rate of movement of the drying front is mainly affected by the airflow rate per unit mass of seed.
-To dry the entire stored crop in the least possible time requires a uniform air pattern throughout the bulk.
-The airflow pattern in a bin equipped with a completely perforated floor and a leveled grain surface is relatively uniform, but will take the path of least resistance determined by degree of fines in the central core, and larger dockage on the outer walls.
-A peak in the central core of the bin can also increase resistance to airflow 29.
+To dry the entire stored crop in the least possible amount of time requires a uniform air pattern throughout the bulk.
+The airflow pattern in a bin equipped with a completely perforated floor and a uniform grain surface will take the path of least resistance determined by the amount of fines in the central core and larger dockage on the outer walls.
+A peak in the central core of the bin can also increase resistance to airflow 30.
 Rates of 0.5 – 0.75 A unit of measurement which describes the airflow rate (cubic foot per minute per bushel) in grain storage facilities (ex. bins). are recommended for efficient conditioning with NAD.

 No conditioning operation is complete until the temperature and moisture level of the entire bulk have reached the desired level.